The founding of Mighty Ally.

 So the three of us asked ourselves: what if we could find a way to align these collective resources to meet the collective needs?
 What if we created a social impact agency that armed underserved nonprofits and social enterprises with the strategy and marketing reinforcements they need to maximize their impact?
 And drive real business value at the same time?

-As a hybrid nonprofit-social enterprise ourselves, we could raise money, recruit agency allies, activate brands, and provide much-needed services to changemakers fighting to meet basic human needs.
+As a Certified B Corp with our own nonprofit, we could earn revenue, raise money, recruit agency allies, activate brands, and provide much-needed services to changemakers fighting to meet basic human needs.
 In America and abroad.

 We had led strategy and marketing agencies that provided these same services to for-profit clients.
 At a hefty premium.
 But we wanted to do something pretty radical: give the most underserved (and with the greatest potential) social impact organizations a long-term agency partner, just like the big brands.
 At a highly-subsidized cost.
 The goal would be to help them generate more revenue and become self-sustaining, teach them all we know, build their internal capacity over time, then work ourselves out of a job.
 But we knew our ambitious vision hinged on reinforcements.